erickbrower/dockerhost/README.md

 ### Using

 The docker server is installed as a VM, so if the VM isn't running, docker won't work.
 If the `docker` command isn't working, double-check that the VM is running, or restart it with `vagrant reload`.

+### Ports

+The 49000 to 49900 port range is forwarded to OS X, so be sure to set the `publish` value for your docker container to something in that range.
+Ex., `--publish 49100:8080`.